-Use, duplication, or disclosure by the Government is subject to restrictions as set forth in subparagraph (c)(1)(ii) of the Rights in Technical Data and Computer Software clause at DFARS 252.227_7013.
+Use, duplication, or disclosure by the Government is subject to restrictions as set forth in subparagraph (c)(1)(ii) of the Rights in Technical Data and Computer Software clause at DFARS 252.227\7013.

 Arachnid may without notice or demand terminate the right to use the Game Software (or any part thereof) and may also disable use of the Game Software (or any part thereof) if Buyer or its customer or any subsequent transferee or other user of the Product breaches any of the terms and conditions of this Agreement or any other agreement between Arachnid and any other owner/licensee of the Product in question (including without limitation any agreement governing or relating to any of the advertising programs referred to in Section 3 below).
 Upon termination of this License for any reason, Buyer or its customer or any subsequent transferee shall immediately delete the Game Software from the Product and return to Arachnid any form of the Game Software which is capable of being returned.
-All restrictions regarding use of and protecting Arachnid's rights in the software in the Product survive termination of Buyer's or any subsequent owner's or user's right to use the Game Software.
-Arachnid shall at all times while the Products are in use have and be granted access to the Product (whether electronically, including by modem or any other electronic data transmission and reception connector which comprises a part of each Product, or otherwise), at reasonable times and upon reasonable intervals, for the purposes of inspecting the Product, collecting usage information (including without limitation its location) and exercising and protecting Arachnid's rights in connection with the provisions set forth in this Section 2.
+All restrictions regarding use of and protecting Arachnid's rights in the software in the Products are in use have and be granted access to the Product (whether electronically, including by modem or any other electronic data transmission and reception connector which comprises a part of each Product, or otherwise), at reasonable times and upon reasonable intervals, for the purposes of inspecting the Product, collecting usage information (including without limitation its location) and exercising and protecting Arachnid's rights in connection with the provisions set forth in this Section 2.
 Buyer shall not, and shall not permit any subsequent owner or user to, obscure, attach or remove any notice, informational plate or sticker affixed by Arachnid to the Product or which Arachnid creates to appear on any screen display of the Product.
-Buyer shall cause its customers and all subsequent transferees (if any) to be bound by the provisions of this Section 2 and Sections 3, 4 and 5 of this Agreement for the benefit of Arachnid (Arachnid shall be a third party beneficiary with the right of enforceme
+Buyer shall cause its customers and all subsequent transferees (if any) to be bound by the provisions of this Section 2 and Sections 3, 4 and 5 of this Agreement for the benefit of Arachnid (Arachnid shall be a third party beneficiary with the right of enforcement).